HOT TOPIC – PLASTIC AND PLASTIC POLLUTION

 Plastic pollution is an urgent, global environmental challenge that is addressed in several of the UN Sustainable Development Goals.
 The most directly relevant goals are SDG 12 and SDG 14.

 Relevant targets include –

-- By 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment.
+By 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimise their adverse impacts on human health and the environment.

 For learning objectives, teaching methods and projects for SDG12 click HERE.

 SDG 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development .

 By 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution.

 By 2020, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts, including by strengthening their resilience, and take action for their restoration in order to achieve healthy and productive oceans.